astropy/astropy/docs/modeling/fitting.rst

 optimization algorithms.
 Which one you should choose will depend on the problem you are trying to solve.
 The main recommended non-linear fitters are:

+* :class:`~astropy.modeling.fitting.TRFLSQFitter`, which uses the Trust Region Reflective (TRF) algorithm that is particularly suitable for large sparse problems with bounds, see `scipy.optimize.least_squares` for more details.

+* :class:`~astropy.modeling.fitting.DogBoxLSQFitter`, which uses the dogleg algorithm with rectangular trust regions, typical use case is small problems with bounds.
+Not recommended for problems with rank-deficient Jacobian, see `scipy.optimize.least_squares` for more details.

 * :class:`~astropy.modeling.fitting.LMLSQFitter`, which uses the Levenberg-Marquardt (LM) algorithm as implemented by `scipy.optimize.least_squares`.
 Does not handle bounds and/or sparse Jacobians.
 Usually the most efficient method for small unconstrained problems.
   If a Levenberg-Marquardt algorithm is desired for your problem, it is now recommended that you use this fitter instead of :class:`~astropy.modeling.fitting.LevMarLSQFitter` as it makes use of the recommended version of this algorithm in scipy.

-* :class:`~astropy.modeling.fitting.TRFLSQFitter`, which uses the Trust Region Reflective (TRF) algorithm that is particularly suitable for large sparse problems with bounds, see `scipy.optimize.least_squares` for more details.
-Note that this fitter supports parameter bounds in a sophisticated fashion which prevents fitting from "sticking" to one of the bounds provided.
-This fitter can be switched over to using the min/max bound method by setting ``use_min_max_bounds=False`` when initializing the fitter.
-This is the recommended algorithm by scipy.

-* :class:`~astropy.modeling.fitting.DogBoxLSQFitter`, which uses the dogleg algorithm with rectangular trust regions, typical use case is small problems with bounds.
-Not recommended for problems with rank-deficient Jacobian, see `scipy.optimize.least_squares` for more details.
-This fitter supports bounds in the same fashion that :class:`~astropy.modeling.fitting.TRFLSQFitter` does.
+However, if your problem makes use of bounds, you should use another non-linear fitter instead such as :class:`~astropy.modeling.fitting.TRFLSQFitter` or :class:`~astropy.modeling.fitting.DogBoxLSQFitter`

 Note that the :class:`~astropy.modeling.fitting.LevMarLSQFitter` fitter, which uses the Levenberg-Marquardt algorithm via the scipy legacy function